Convincing Arthur— Novella

 Was that whisky on his breath?
 Somehow Arthur kept from rolling his eyes.
 When wasn't the man foxed, or at the least, slightly inebriated?
 Thornton likely forwent tea in favor of a stiff drink with breakfast.

 Arthur stepped into the bedchamber decorated in muted autumn greens and browns.
-A small seating area was angled in front of the mahogany mantled fireplace, and a large bed stood off to one side.
+A small seating area was angled in front of the fireplace, and a large bed stood off to one side.
 The tan drapes covering the two windows were closed, blocking the view of the grounds behind the house.

 "No. I can manage it myself."